kubernetes-sigs/cluster-api-operator/docs/book/src/04_developer/01_version_migration/01_v1alpha1-to-v1alpha2.md

-# Cluster API Operator v1alpha1 API compared to v1alpha2 API
+# Cluster API Operator v1alpha1 compared to v1alpha2

 This document provides an overview over relevant changes between Cluster API Operator API v1alpha1 and v1alpha2 for consumers of our Go API.